 Two help modules are available.
 The first guides the user in the selection of file parameters.
 The second help module contains detailed descriptions of COPYPF modification commands.

-Press $\langle RETURN \rangle$ to exit the help module and return to the parameter prompts.
+Press $\leq RETURN >$ to exit the help module and return to the parameter prompts.

 2.11.3 COPYPF PROCEDURE

 The following is a step-by-step description of the COPYPF procedure.